fredcamaral/md-to-pdf/CONTRIBUTING.md

 - README.md contributors section
 - Release notes for major features

-Thank you for contributing to MD-to-PDF!
+Thank you for contributing to md-to-pdf.